 4- When the FAFSA for a student or prospective student is selected for verification, the Financial Aid Department will send a timely message to the student's or prospective student's personal email account.
 The message will direct the student or prospective student to complete and submit the requested documents required to confirm the accuracy of data reported on the FAFSA.
-At that time, the student will be informed of the time parameters and the consequences of not completing the verification cycle.
-For a complete list of documents, please refer to the Income Verification Form.
+At that time, the student will be informed of the time parameters and the consequences of not completing the verification form.